TarCode/blog/src/pages/2017-09-25-react-native-image-upload/index.md

 ## Step 5

-This is the main component we use to do everything.
+This is the main component we use to do everything (`app/index.js`).

 Our imports:
 ![imports](./imports.png)